-??
 What about academic readiness?
-How can all children, even those who experience delays, disabilities, or difficulties make progress that will lead to academic success?
+How can all children, even those who experience delays, disabilities or difficulties make progress that will lead to academic success?

-Children who are eligible for services in a Pre-K ESE program are usually served based on ESE eligibility and implementation of an IEP.
-When developing activities and lessons for them, it is vital that the staff consider children's areas of strengths and needs as well as the severity of their delays and/or disabilities.
-For example, a developmental delay could result in a 3-year old experiencing a gap of 10 months or more in some or all of developmental domains.
+Children who are eligible for services in a Pre-K Exceptional Student Education (ESE) program are usually served based on ESE eligibility and implementation of an Individual Educational Plan (IEP).
+When developing activities and lessons, it is vital that the staff consider children's areas of strengths and needs as well as the severity of their delays and/or disabilities.
+For example, a developmental delay could result in a 3-year old experiencing a gap of 10 months or more in some or all of developmental skill areas.

-Children's development is interrelated across domains.
+Children's development is interrelated across developmental skill areas.
 This means that when children have delays or disabilities, their difficulties are rarely seen in only one area.
 It is more likely that several or all areas of development are impacted by the delay or disability.

-Many young children need intentional teaching, lots of practice, and consistent exposure to preacademic skills.
+Many young children need intentional teaching, lots of practice and consistent exposure to pre-academic skills.
 In addition, young children need the practice and exposure to be hands-on, playful, guided, and paired with rich and meaningful language.